HosseinAhmadi63/SSVEP-B2B-Adversarial-Training/docs/IMPLEMENTATION_DETAILS.md

 This repository turns the method in *Securing Brain-to-Brain Communication Channels Using Adversarial Training on SSVEP EEG* into a complete Python 3.11 pipeline.
 It implements the two reported datasets, the CNN–TCN model, five white-box attacks, every nonempty attack combination, scenario-specific adversarial training, multiclass evaluation, timing analysis, and publication comparisons.

-The implementation is paper-faithful: stated values are preserved, while unstated choices are made explicit and frozen.
-It is not a claim that the original private experiment files or every published number can be recovered exactly.

 ## Choices stated by the article